johnthagen/min-sized-rust/README.md

 > **Note**: Up to this point, the features discussed to reduce binary size did not have an impact on the behaviour of the program (only its execution speed).
-This feature does have an impact on behavior.
+This feature does have an impact on behaviour.

 [By default][cargo-profile], when Rust code encounters a situation when it must call `panic!()`, it unwinds the stack and produces a helpful backtrace.
 The unwinding code, however, does require